 We are fascinated by space.
 Entire parts of our pop culture are taken up with space.
 I know I spent large portions of my youth watching Star Trek, and I’ve always been fascinated with how we got into space.
-With that in mind, here’s some great Space Race movies for your entire family, you can incorporate this into your science lessons (astronomy) or history lessons (modern history, which I’m still working on the landing page).
+With that in mind, here are some great Space Race movies for your entire family, you can incorporate this into your science lessons (astronomy) or history lessons (modern history, which I’m still working on the landing page).

 **I love learning history through movies, so it’s no surprise I’ve got a few movies to watch with your family.**